-This ambition project, poor assets management and the Pope's burdensome authority, but also the conflicts of the Middle Ages, the Wars of Religion of the 16th century and finally the relaxation of the discipline Benedictine contributed to a slow decline.
+This ambitious project, poor assets management and the Pope’s burdensome authority, but also the conflicts of the Middle-Ages, the Wars of Religion of the 16th century and finally the relaxation of the Benedictine discipline contributed to a slow decline.

 As a result, the Abbaye de Cluny had lost much of its authority when the French Revolution broke out in 1789.

 It became national property, was looted and then served as a stone quarry until 1813.